prashantsaxe/studyChamber/README.md

 ## Features
 - **User Authentication** – Secure login and registration system.
 - **Study Rooms** – Users can create and join topic-based discussion rooms.
-- **Real-time Conversations** – Engage in discussions with other users.
 - **Topic Categorization** – Rooms are organized based on study topics.
 - **Responsive UI** – Built using Django templates for seamless user experience.